 The ddname identifies a DD statement so that subsequent control statements and the data control block in the processing program can refer to it.
-The ddname must begin in column 3 and consist of 1 through 8 alphameric and national (a, #, \$) characters.
+The ddname must begin in column 3 and consist of 1 through 8 alphameric or national (a, #, \$) characters.
 The first character must be an alphabetic or national character.

 Each ddname within a job step should be unique.
-If duplicate ddnames exist in a step, allocation of devices and space and disposition processing are done for both DD statements; however, all references are directed to the first such DD statement in the step.
+If duplicate ddnames exist between successive EXEC statements within one job, allocation of devices and space and disposition processing are done for both DD statements; however, all references are directed to the first such DD statement in the step.